neurobioinfo/segpy/docs/container.md

                 -V  (--verbose)      = verbose output

 ```

-You can import the data and working directory via `--bind` to container, and the rest is the same as step explain in [segpy local](./segpy_local)
+You can import the data and working directory into the container using `--bind`, and the remaining steps are identical to those outlined in [segpy local](./segpy_local).

 ```
 singularity exec --bind ~/seg_cont/outfolder ./segr_cont.img launch_segpy.sh -d ~/seg_cont/outfolder/run --steps 0